nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_iot.rst

    Due to this its recommended to implement a routine that tries to reconnect the device upon a disconnect.

 During an attempt to connect to the AWS IoT broker, the library tries to establish a connection using a TLS handshake, which usually spans a few seconds.
-When the library has established a connection and subscribed to all the configured and passed-in topics, it will propagate the :c:enumerator:`AWS_IOT_EVT_READY` event to signify that the library is ready to be used.
+When the library has established a connection and subscribed to all the configured and passed-in topics, it will propagate the :c:enumerator:`AWS_IOT_EVT_CONNECTED` event to signify that the library is connected and ready to be used.

 Subscribing to non-AWS specific topics
 ======================================

-To subscribe to non-AWS specific topics, complete the following steps:

-* Specify the number of additional topics that needs to be subscribed to, by setting the :kconfig:option:`CONFIG_AWS_IOT_APP_SUBSCRIPTION_LIST_COUNT` option.
-* Pass a list containing application specific topics in the :c:func:`aws_iot_subscription_topics_add` function, after the :c:func:`aws_iot_init` function call and before the :c:func:`aws_iot_connect` function call.
+To subscribe to non-AWS specific topics, pass a list containing the topics using the :c:func:`aws_iot_application_topics_set` function before calling the :c:func:`aws_iot_connect` function.

 The following code example shows how to subscribe to non-AWS specific topics: